jlaurens/edython/src/lib/eyo/js/application/driver/Readme.md

 ### The namespaces

-There are at least 4 namespaces: `eYo.Driver`, `eYo.Fcls`, `eYo.Dom` and `eYo.Svg`.
+There are at least 4 namespaces: `eYo.driver`, `eYo.fcls`, `eYo.fcfl`, `eYo.dom` and `eYo.svg`.

-* `eYo.Driver` is used to implement the overall control of driver's architecture.
+* `eYo.driver` is used to implement the overall control of driver's architecture.
 It provides some default behaviour with drivers and constructors.
-* `eYo.Fcls` is a driver architecture dedicated to faceless applications
+* `eYo.fcls` is a driver architecture dedicated to faceless applications
+* `eYo.fcfl` is aa abstract driver architecture dedicated to facefull applications
-* `eYo.Dom` is a driver architecture dedicated to dom technologies
+* `eYo.dom` is a driver architecture dedicated to dom technologies
-* `eYo.Svg` is a driver dedicated to svg technologies, it extends the previous one.
+* `eYo.svg` is a driver dedicated to svg technologies, it extends the previous one.

+### The manager singleton.

 ### The manager and its drivers

 The application owns a driver manager.
 Each object with a UI has a link to it, through its `app` computed property.

-When a constructor `eYo.Foo` is created via `eYo.Constructor.UI.make`, the instance's `ui_driver` is a cached property returning the `Foo` property of the driver manager.
+When a constructor `eYo.Foo` is created via some `makeC9r` method, the instance's `driver` is a cached property returning the `Foo` property of the driver manager.

-All the driver classes are created with a call to some `makeDriverClass`.
+All the driver classes are created with a call to some `makeDriverC9r`.
 When created, a driver manager instance owns an instance of all the driver classes created that way.

 <span style="color:red">**LIMITATION:**</span>
-A driver class may have any name, except `Mgr`, `Dflt` and `Dlgt`.
-Instead, use full name `Manager`, `Default`, `Delegate` or some other name like that.
+A driver class may have any name, except `Mngr`, `BaseC9r` and `Dlgt`.
+Instead, use full name `Manager`, `BaseConstructor`, `Delegate` or some other name like that.

 ### Creating a namespace

 A namespace is just a static object.

-First, only the `eYo.Driver` namespace is available.
+First, only the `eYo.driver` namespace is available.
-It provides us with a method `eYo.Driver.makeMgrClass` to make a new manager class in an existing namespace.
+It provides us with a method `eYo.driver.makeMngr` to make a new manager class in an existing namespace.

 The purpose is to populate the namespace with a driver manager, a default driver and a driver class maker at least.

 ### Extension

-A namespace can inherit elements from another namespace, for exemple `eYo.Svg` somehow extends `eYo.Dom`, which in turn extends `eYo.Fcls`.
+A namespace can inherit elements from another namespace, for exemple `eYo.svg` somehow extends `eYo.Ddm`, which in turn extends `eYo.fcfl` which itself is an extension of `eYo.fcls`.

+`eYo.svg` extends `eYo.dom` means that the driver `eYo.svg.Foo` is a subclass of `eYo.dom.Foo`.

-The `eYo.Driver.makeMgrClass` also creates a local maager class maker.
-At some point, we have both `eYo.Fcls.makeMgrClass`,
+The `eYo.driver.makeMngr` also creates a local manager class maker.
+At some point, we have both `eYo.fcls.makeMngr`,
+`eYo.fcls.makeMngr`,
-`eYo.Dom.makeMgrClass` and
+`eYo.dom.makeMngr` and
-`eYo.Svg.makeMgrClass` where extension is implemen ted.
+`eYo.svg.makeMngr` where extension is implemented.

-`eYo.Svg` extends `eYo.Dom` means that the driver `eYo.Svg.Foo` is a subclass of `eYo.Dom.Foo`.
+### The drivers

-### Creating a driver class
+#### Creating a driver class

-The `eYo.Driver.makeMgrClass` also creates a driver class maker.
-At some point, we have both `eYo.Fcls.makeDriverClass`,
+The `eYo.Driver.makeMngr` also creates a driver class maker.
+At some point, we have both `eYo.fcls.makeDriverC9r`,
+`eYo.fcfl.makeDriverC9r`,
-`eYo.Dom.makeDriverClass` and
+`eYo.dom.makeDriverC9r ` and
-`eYo.Svg.makeDriverClass`.
+`eYo.svg.makeDriverC9r `.

+#### The multiple inheritance problem.

+Suppose we start with a driver constructor `eYo.dom.Bar`, then we have

+* `eYo.dom.Foo` is a subclass of `eYo.dom.Bar`
+* `eYo.svg.Bar` is another subclass of `eYo.dom.Bar`

+Then `eYo.svg.Foo` should be some kind of subclass of both `eYo.dom.Foo` and `eYo.svg.Bar`.

+In order to obtain some kind of multiple inheritancy, a driver is a proxy.